gnikkoch96/Python-Pomodoro-Timer-GUI/README.md

   <ul>
     <li> When using a new framework like this, it is important to visit their communities (i.e. Discord and Reddit) for help as usually problems don't appear often in popular            sites like stackoverflow </li>
     <li> Python has a more cleaner way of setting up a GUI as opposed to in Java. </li>
-    <li> Since threading was involved in counting down the tiemr and updating the GUI, I had to make them into daemon threads which meant that once the main thread ends it                ends the process almost immediately </li>
+    <li> Since threading was involved in counting down the timer and updating the GUI, I had to make them into daemon threads which meant that once the main thread ends it                ends the process almost immediately </li>
     <li> If I wanted a make a thread wait for another thread, I'd have to use the join() </li>
   </ul>